Join the Breads of the Creative Cities Project

 Fabriano

 During the COVID-19 pandemic, the Creative Knowledge Foundation launched “Breads from Creative Cities – Local Traditional Bakers” to support bakers worldwide.
-The Italian edition, “Panettieri d’Italia,” started in Fabriano UNESCO Creative City, aiming to reconnect families with traditional flavors and highlight the unique bread culture of each community.
+The Italian edition, “Panettieri d’Italia,” started in Fabriano UNESCO Creative City, aiming to reconnect families with traditional bread flavors and highlight the unique bread culture of each community.

 Edition 2022